RafaelOrti/js_node_pattern_builder/README.md

 npm start
 ```

-## Examples

-The project includes several examples to demonstrate the usage of the Builder Pattern.
-You can find them in the `examples/` directory.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.